michaelpq/michaelpq.github.io/_posts/2015-03-12-postgres-9-5-feature-highlight-compression-fpw-wal.markdown

-Note as well that PGLZ is a CPU-eater, so one of the areas of improvements would be to plug in another compression algorithm of the type lz4, or add a hook in backend code to be able to compression full-page writes with something that has a license not necessarily compatible with PostgreSQL preventing its integration into core code.
+Note as well that PGLZ is a CPU-eater, so one of the areas of improvements would be to plug in another compression algorithm of the type lz4, or add a hook in backend code to be able to compress full-page writes with something that has a license not necessarily compatible with PostgreSQL preventing its integration into core code.
 Another area would be to make this parameter settable at relation-level, as it depends on how a schema is compressible.
 In any case, that's great stuff.